 While the Content ID system is automatically generated, manual claiming implies that rights owners have to specifically mention the accurate timestamps their music is being used, for the video creators to know which part of it is being claimed.
 If rights owners frequently fail to specify the correct timestamps, then their access to the Manual Claiming tool can be revoked.
 The crucial difference between Content ID and manual claiming is the fact that so much content, mostly user-generated content, slips through the cracks, and never ends up being claimed through the Content ID system.
 This represents a huge opportunity since it means that licensed content is being used and shared without ever being claimed in the platform.
 Check our article “The undervalued gem on YouTube – manual claiming” to have a better grasp of the size of this opportunity.

 Our philosophy at Song Sleuth is to “Find the Unfindable”, particularly when it comes to user-generated content containing music, which we often find in the form of live recordings, covers and remixes of master recordings from the public to name a few examples.

-Through our first-of-its-kind proprietary algorithm, we have the ability to discover content on YouTube with unclaimed royalties by their rightful owners that other systems are not able to detect.
+Through our first-of-its-kind proprietary algorithm, we have the ability to discover content on YouTube enabling their rightful owners to claim royalties other systems are not able to detect.